Dense Pneumatic Conveying#

 Flow control#

 Since the simulation has periodic boundary conditions, a correction volumetric force is needed to drive the flow to compensate the pressure drop in the pipe.
-In other to achieve this, we use the dynamic flow controller.
+For this, we use the dynamic flow controller.
 Here, we also apply a proportional force on particles.
 The average velocity is set to 3 m/s, this correspond to the average over the entire domain considering the void fraction.
-The flow controller performs well for CFD simulation, but needs some tuning for CFD-DEM simulation.
-By default, the controller has a high stiffness and aims to correct the flow in the next time step.
-However, the carrying of particles by the flow leads to a response time that is not taken into account and results in a oscillation of the velocity of the flow.
-To avoid this, we use the volumetric force threshold beta threshold
+The flow controller performs well for CFD simulation, but needs some tuned for CFD-DEM simulation.

 and the alpha